iJaySharma/WebServicesFrameWork/README.md

     </servlet-mapping>
     ```

-* Now Paste WebRock.jar and gson jar inside libs folder of WEB-INF (TMWebRock.jar is the most important file to use this framework)
+* Now Paste WebRock.jar and gson jar inside libs folder of WEB-INF (WebRock.jar is the most important file to use this framework)
 * start tomcat server by running startup batch file inside tomcat's bin folder and send request from either browser or REST Client
 * for compilation of java classes inside service-package-prefix (i.e bobby folder) write  javac -classpath c:\tomcatFolder\lib*;c:\tomcatFolder\webapps\ProjectName\WEB-INF\lib*; c:\tomcatFolder\webapps\ProjectName\WEB-INF\classes;.
 ClassName.java<br>
-Note : for testing resources open browser or RESTclient give it as (eg localhost:portNumber/ProjectName/servicePattern/bobby/student) in address bar
+Note : for testing resources open browser or RESTclient give it as (eg localhost:portNumber/ProjectName/servicePattern/bobby/studentService/addStudent) in address bar
 * for demostrating the fuctionality of the framework i take you through the usecase examples of what each annotations does in below points/image